melowntech/workshop/tutorials/geojson.rst

 Import GeoJSON with Melown VTS Browser JS
 =========================================

-This tutorial provides step by step guide how to import and visualize sample GeoJSON data with `Melown VTS Browser
+This tutorial provides a step by step guide how to import and visualize sample GeoJSON data with `Melown VTS Browser
 JS <https://github.com/Melown/vts-browser-js>`__.

-In detail we'll have a look how to display browser on the webpage.
+In detail we'll take a look how to display the VTS browser on a webpage.
 Next we'll load some GeoJSON data and display them.
-And at last we'll have sneak peak into possibilities of visual style customization.
+And finally we'll take a sneak peek into the possibilities of visual style customization.

-You can find code and `live demo <https://jsfiddle.net/1xf3bxz9/>`__ of this tutorial in JSFiddle.
+You can find the code and a `live demo <https://jsfiddle.net/1xf3bxz9/>`__ of this tutorial on JSFiddle.

 GeoJSON
 ~~~~~~~

 GeoJSON is an open standard format designed for representing simple
 geographical features, along with their non-spatial attributes, based on
 JavaScript Object Notation.
-You can discover more
+You can explore more
 `here <http://geojson.org/>`__.

 VTS Browser JS